rupl/chrisruppel.com/travel/_posts/2015-12-12-bus-from-hanoi-to-laos.md

 ### Get to My Dinh bus station

 Our bus dropped us off at some random bus station, whose name I forgot.
-But the station we needed was My Dinh (we found the route from [travelfish](http://www.travelfish.org/board/post/laos/26400_overland-travel-from-hanoi-to-luang-prabang-via-bus----seeking-detailed-information--)).
+But the station we needed was My Dinh.
 So we hailed a cab, luckily we bumped into two others we'd met in Mui Ne and split it four ways.
 The cab was 360,000 VND in total for a 26km ride.
 Sheesh!
 For comparison, the whole journey (bus/ferry/bus) had only cost 210,000 per person at this point.
 Make that 300,000 each now.

 ### Plan for money issues